alvi83252-dot/The-CRUDs---HackSussex/README.md

 •	validate it with AI
 •	improve trust in the submission
-•	surface information that could support operational follow-up That means BinFinder is more than a bin-discovery interface.
+•	surface information that could support operational follow-up That means BinBuddy is more than a bin-discovery interface.
 It is an AI-enhanced service flow that translates public interaction into more useful, more actionable environmental data.
 ________________________________________

 # Local Authority and Public Value

-A key part of BinFinder is that it is useful not only for individuals, but also for local authorities and councils.
+A key part of BinBuddy is that it is useful not only for individuals, but also for local authorities and councils.
 Local authorities are responsible for many public waste-management decisions, but they often face challenges around:
 •	incomplete on-the-ground data
 •	inconsistent public reporting
 •	difficulty spotting infrastructure gaps
 •	limited insight into how bins are being used.
-BinFinder can help by creating a more structured reporting stream.
+BinBuddy can help by creating a more structured reporting stream.
 Over time, a platform like this could support authorities by:
 •	identifying areas with poor bin coverage
 •	highlighting demand for recycling points
 •	spotting recurring reports about full or poorly located bins